shravan-kokate/Smart-Traffic-management/README.md

-- 👋 Hi, I’m @krrishkumbhare07
+- 👋 Hi, I’m @shravan_patil_098

-- 👀 I’m interested in AI/ML and App Development Projects
+- 👀 I’m interested in AI/ML and App Development Projects.
-- 🌱 I’m currently learning Machine learning Algorithms and Data Science using C/C++
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-You can access my linkedIn profile - www.linkedin.com/in/krrish-kumbhare-921b47284 amd my IG profile- https://www.instagram.com/krrish_kumbhare07
+You can access my linkedIn profile -https://www.linkedin.com/in/shravan-kokate-84852825a amd my IG profile-https://www.instagram.com/shravan_patil_098

 <!---
 krrishkumbhare07/krrishkumbhare07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.